mattstolarczyk12/demo-tform-aws-vpc/README.md

 ## High level diagram

 ![Diagram](img/demo-tform-aws-vpc.png)
-- WIN Snip-It capture of img/demo-tform-aws-vpc.drawio diagram
+This is a Snipping Tool capture of img/demo-tform-aws-vpc.drawio diagram

 ## Current state

 Modules:

 The code is broken into three different modules:
-- Networking (define the VPC and all of its components)
+1) Networking (define the VPC and all of its components)
-- SSH-Key (dynamically create an SSH-key pair for connecting to VMs)
+2) SSH-Key (dynamically create an SSH-key pair for connecting to VMs)
-- EC2 (deploy a VM in the public subnet, and deploy another VM in a private subnet)
+3) EC2 (deploy a VM in the public subnet, and deploy another VM in a private subnet)

--  Module 1 – Networking
+1) Module 1 – Networking
--    What this code will do:
+  What this code will do:
--      Create a custom VPC
+    Create a custom VPC
--      Define VPC name
+    Define VPC name
--      Create an Internet Gateway and a NAT gateway
--      Define CIDR blocks
+    Create an Internet Gateway and a NAT gateway Define CIDR blocks
--      Deploy two public subnets, across two different AZs
--      Deploy two private subnets, across two different AZs
--      Create two security groups (one for public, and one for private access)
+    Deploy two public subnets, across two different AZs Deploy two private subnets, across two different AZs Create two security groups (one for public, and one for private access)

--  Module 2 – SSH–Key
+2) Module 2 – SSH–Key
--    What this code will do:
+  What this code will do:
--      Dynamically create an SSH Key pair that will be associated with the EC2 instances
+    Dynamically create an SSH Key pair that will be associated with the EC2 instances
--      This SSH Key will be created dynamically, and be deleted along with all the other resources provisioned with Terraform.
+    This SSH Key will be created dynamically, and be deleted along with all the other resources provisioned with Terraform.

--  Module 3 – EC2
+3) Module 3 – EC2
--     What this code will do:
+  What this code will do:
--      Create a t2.micro AWS Linux VM in the PUBLIC subnet for use as a bastion/gateway host.
+    Create a t2.micro AWS Linux VM in the PUBLIC subnet for use as a bastion/gateway host.
--      Terraform will copy the SSH Key from your local system to the VM and apply appropriate file permissions to it.
+    Terraform will copy the SSH Key from your local system to the VM and apply appropriate file permissions to it.
--      This key will be used for connections to instances in the private subnet
--      Create a t2.micro AWS Linux VM in the PRIVATE subnet
+    This key will be used for connections to instances in the private subnet Create a t2.micro AWS Linux VM in the PRIVATE subnet

 No requirements.
--  Note: In order to follow this demo VPC test you will need to have Terraform installed and configured and access to AWS Account to apply changes and view updates
+  Note: In order to follow this demo VPC test you will need to have Terraform installed and configured and access to AWS Account to apply changes and view updates

 ## Providers
--  AWS
+AWS

 ## Inputs